caronc/pynzbget/README.md

         # write all of your code here you would have otherwise put in the
         # script

+        if not self.validate():
+            # No need to document a failure, validate will do that
+            # on the reason it failed anyway
+            return False

         # All system environment variables (NZBOP_.*) as well as Post
         # Process script specific content (NZBPP_.*)
         # following dictionary (without the NZBOP_ or NZBPP_ prefix):